ATOMNFT/CM-Box/README.md

   ---
+  <b>The flasher tool is now obsolete as JCMK has added support for the CYD into stock marauder now</b>

-  <b>This repo will hold the flasher-tool to upload/flash a custom verion of <a href=hhttps://github.com/justcallmekoko/ESP32Marauder/wiki/about>Wifi Marauder</a> along with 3D files to print different cases for the CYD AKA Cheap Yellow Display.
-This build features a few great fixes and customzations.</b>
+  <b>This repo will hold the 3D files to print different cases for the CYD AKA Cheap Yellow Display.</b>

   <br>
   <br>